pi-kappa-devel/structural-schooling/README.md

 [Paul Reimers](https://www.wiwi.uni-frankfurt.de/profs/fuchs/reimers.php)

 Feel free to share and distribute.
-If you would like to contribute, send a pull request.
+If you would like to contribute, please send a pull request.

 # License